Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: 2.
 Box 2: The Develooment stage.
 - [ ] Box 1: 5.
 Box 2: The Production stage.

-### Which task must you perform manually?

-- [x] modifying group memberships.
-- [ ] procuring licenses.
-- [ ] adding users.
-- [ ] assigning entitlements.

-### You need to configure Azure Container Instances as a hosted environment for running the containers in AKS.
-Which three actions should you perform in sequence?

 ### What should the project use to automate the authentication?

 - [ ] Azure Automation account.